Chip Off the Old Block

 9 Facts About Life in NYC

-Several months ago, I moved to New York City for a new job.
+Several months ago, at the end of 2019, I moved to New York City for a new job.
 It was a big change after living most of my life in the sprawling suburban Central Valley of California.
 As you can imagine, it’s taken some getting used to.
 I’ve noticed a few particular peculiarities about NYC, and I thought I’d share some of them here.

 1. New Yorkers love to honk.
 Everywhere I go, people in cars are honking.
 Where I’m from, people usually only honk when there’s a hazard to be aware of.
 Here, honking is a way of life.